thedarkside/activerecord-tablefree/README.md

 ActiveModel does not support relations and nested attributes the existence of this gem is still justified.

+Rails 3 and 4 support is provided in the [activerecord-tableless gem](https://github.com/softace/activerecord-tableless), by [Jarl Friis](https://github.com/jarl-dk).

+This gem is a Rails 5 compatible update, and renaming of that gem.

 For a history of technical implementation details feel free to take a look in the git log :-)